davisokoth/development-guidelines/README.md

 All team communication is handled using [Slack](https://www.slack.com).

-* A channel for each project
+Each project will have:

-* A channel for general discussion
+* A channel for general project discussion
-* A channel for (automated) project related alerts
+* A channel for (automated) project related alerts (GitHub, Trello, deployments, application-level alerts, etc...)

-Daily "stand up"
+* A channel for team status updates

+### Stand ups

+At the beginning of each day at a predetermined time (typically between 9-10AM), all members of the project team will join the status update channel in Slack and perform the **Daily "stand up"**.
+This involves each developer posting answers to the following three questions:

 1. What did I accomplish yesterday?
 2. What will I focus on today?
 3. What obstacles are impeding my progress?

-End of day status update
+**Note**: for some projects (especially early phase), the stand up will be performed over Skype instead of Slack.

 ---